 Dedicated to Restoring Sovereignty and Safeguarding Native Women and Children

-Safety for Native women and their children relies on the ability of Indigenous nations to reclaim their pre-colonization belief systems and lifeways by which they governed themselves long before the United States was established as a nation.
-This includes the understanding that we are all relatives and have the right and responsibility to uphold the sacred status and integrity of women, which is at the core of tribal sovereignty.
-Essential to sovereignty and the safety of women is the unique legal right of Indian nations to self-government, access to trust resources, and culturally-centered ways.
-These ways support the voices and leadership of survivors of violence and grassroots advocates who are at the root of organizing for social, cultural, and legal changes, including changes that women need in order to live lives free from violence and abuse such as safe housing, economic security, childcare, healthcare, legal services, and abuser accountability.
-Accountability is secured through tribal justice systems and tribal laws upholding the sacred status and integrity of women.
-Tribal justice systems include Indigenous and Western responses such as policing and prosecution.
-Unlike non-Indian communities – where county or city governments have authority to investigate and prosecute both misdemeanor and felony crimes against women – federal legislation, case law, and policies have left tribes with far less legal authority and resources to protect their citizens.
-This reality effectively denies Native women access to justice and culturally appropriate services and subsequently prevents them from living free from violence.
+The safety of Native women and children depends on the ability of Tribal Nations to reclaim their pre-colonization belief systems and lifeways—ways of governance that predate the establishment of the United States.
+This includes the understanding that we are all relatives and have the right and responsibility to uphold the sacred status and integrity of women, which lies at the heart of Tribal sovereignty.
+Central to sovereignty and the safety of women is the irreplaceable legal right of Tribal Nations to self-govern, access trusted resources, and adopt culturally centered practices.
+These practices empower the voices and leadership of survivors and grassroots advocates, who are the driving forces behind the social, cultural, and legal changes that women need to live lives free from violence, including access to safe housing, economic security, childcare, healthcare, legal services, and abuser accountability.

 - Safety from violence within their homes and in their community

-- Justice both on and off tribal lands
+- Justice both on and off Tribal lands

 - Access to culturally grounded advocacy designed by and for Native women